Prunus Shogetsu, also known as Blushing Bride or Oku-miyako, is a popular Japanese flowering cherry.

 In autumn the leaves take on orange tints, although this is somewhat weather dependent - it is more likely when autumn is sunny but with cold nights.

 The tree develops an impressive presence as it grows, taking on an increasingly spreading habit - a mature tree is likely to be considerably wider than it is high, eventually taking on a parasol-like appearance.
 It is one of the best flowering cherries for winter form.

-Fill in the details below and we will let you know when Shogetsu - Blushing Bride japanese flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Shogetsu - Blushing Bride japanese flowering cherry tree are back in stock.

 Shogetsu does best in a sheltered location in well-drained soil.
 Avoid windy sites if possible.

 As with many flowering cherries of Japanese origins, Shogetsu's history is littered with mis-identifications and multiple names (including Blushing Bride and Oku Miyako).
 Even the famous English enthusiast of the 1920s, Collingwood Ingram, came unstuck with this variety.
 However the confusion was eventually resolved and Shogetsu has become one of the most widely-admired of the white-blossom Japanese flowering cherries.